-Do you wanna know How To Make Poha at home which is fluffy and moist.
+Do you wanna know How To Make Fluffy Poha at home which is soft and moist.

 So here’s the truth; I used to suck at making poha a year from now.
 Nope could not get it right- sometime too dry and sometime too mushy.
 I even burnt my onions one time and it tasted so bad.
 Not a pretty pic.
 Does that happen to you too??

 Growing up in the north I wasn’t well acquainted with Poha.
 Its more of a Mumbai breakfast.
 My breakfast included lot of parathas and egg.
 But I can say now I make killer Poha like any yummy poha stall you can find maybeee better?…..too much.
 OK enough with self praising ???